HazeMSR/Unix-commands/README.md

 touch example.txt
 ```

-- vi: Open the text editor.
+- vi: Opens the text editor.
 Tips.
 VI works with Mnemonic commands for example:
   - Press "i" key in order to switch to "Insert" mode.